 Water discharged from the Water Treatment Plant to Camp Gully is monitored in accordance with EPL No. 767, which requires Metropolitan Coal to continuously monitor the volume (kilolitres per day) of water discharged from the clean water tank in the Water Treatment Plant to Camp Gully.
-The total amount of water discharged from the Water Treatment Plant to Camp Gully during the review period was approximately 120 ML, in comparison to 55 ML in 2019, 67 ML in 2018, 133 ML in 2017, 166 ML in 2016, 96 ML in 2015, 109 ML in 2014, 151 ML in 2013 and 98 ML in 2012.
+The total amount of water discharged from the Water Treatment Plant to Camp Gully during the review period was approximately 95 ML, in comparison to 120 ML in 2020, 55 ML in 2019, 67 ML in 2018, 133 ML in 2017 and 166 ML in 2016.